Trace your agents

 ```

-A session groups turns by a shared `conversation_id` attribute rather than a parent span, so each turn starts its own OTel trace.
+A conversation groups turns by a shared `conversation_id` attribute rather than a parent span, so each turn starts its own OTel trace.
 This design supports distributed tracing and parallel execution.
 The client sends spans directly to the OTel collector without any server-side aggregation.

 <Tip>